jychstar/NanoDegreeProject/CarND/finding_lane_lines/README.md

-#**Finding Lane Lines on the Road**
+# Finding Lane Lines on the Road
-The goals / steps of this project are the following:
-* Make a pipeline that finds lane lines on the road
+As a kick-off project, the goal is identify **straight** lane lines on the road.
-* Reflect on your work in a written report
----
-### Reflection

-###1.
-Describe your pipeline.
+## 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of following steps: